-This article is the second in a series of three on shallow water blackout that we will publish to raise awareness of the issue and help prevent further tragedies from occurring.
-If you haven’t already please read Part 1 and look for Part 3 which will be posted on Monday, December 8.
+This article is the final piece in our three-part series on shallow water blackout that we have published to raise awareness of the issue and help prevent further tragedies from occurring.
+If you haven’t already done so, please read Part 1 and Part 2.

 Education and awareness are the best ways to prevent pool-based shallow water blackout from happening in the first place.
 USA Swimming, Swimming Australia and organizations such as the American Red Cross, the YMCA, Shallow Water Blackout Prevention, and the Aquatic Safety Research Group have been proactive in their efforts to warn of the dangers of hyperventilation and prolonged breath holding.
 And yet, deaths from shallow water blackout still occur.
 What can the competitive swimming community do towards preventing shallow water blackout on a daily basis?
 And, given that hypoxic training is regularly practiced by swimming teams around the world, where should we draw the line?

 Providing useful information is the first step towards prevention.
 Swimmers, parents, coaches and aquatic staff need to be aware of the dangers of hyperventilation and/or prolonged breath holding and the mechanics of how shallow water blackout occurs.
 Emphasis should be placed on prohibiting breath holding practices without guidance and direct supervision, including hypoxic training drills both above and under the surface of the water.
 Aquatics directors should provide sufficient education on shallow water blackout to their staff, and consider posting signage around the pool prohibiting voluntary hyperventilation and prolonged breath holding.
 Both aquatics staff and parents should discourage their swimmers from engaging in deceptively innocent breath-holding contests or sitting at the bottom of the pool for long periods of time, and be extra vigilant in their supervision of the pool.